-Your final project proposals are due by next Tuesday - let's say by noon.
+Your final project proposals are due by next April 9 - let's say by noon (I recommend getting started on this early, though).
 Everyone must post a project proposal.
 If you're proposing a creative project, you should explain in a paragraph or two both what you want to do and why.
 If you wanted to write a detective story in Danielewski's style (this is an idea someone had last semester), you would perhaps spend a paragraph or so explaining the story, characters, and how you want to use Danielewski's style (footnotes, etc), then another paragraph or two explaining what the project is for: that is, what you're trying to prove or show.

 If you're proposing an essay, you should describe the project in a paragraph or two, including these elements.

 - You should give a version of your thesis, that is, your argument.
 What do you want the reader to believe after having read the essay?